Lately people have been asking me what gifts they should bring back

 Shop at 107 Adrianou street

 Kekropos and Hatzimichali streets all meet.

-Gold Jewelry: Gold is always a good thing to buy in troubled times, right up there with alcohol and Greece is a good place to buy gold.
-Not because it is any cheaper since gold is the same price everywhere but because the work is cheaper.
+Hand Made Gold Jewelry: Gold is always a good thing to buy in troubled times, right up there with alcohol, and Greece is a good place to buy gold.
+Not because it is any cheaper since gold is the same price everywhere but because the labor is cheaper.
 Unlike most jewelry

 stores which buy from factories